 Are Drive-By Appraisals FHA-Approved?

-The FHA, like other major mortgage backers, has loosened their appraisal requirements during the COVID-19, allowing drive-by appraisals when more thorough appraisal types can’t be completed.
+The FHA is currently accepting drive-by appraisals for FHA loans to meet COVID-19 regulations.
+Like other major mortgage backers, the FHA loosened their appraisal requirements, allowing drive-by appraisals when more thorough appraisal types can’t be completed.

 What Other Alternative Appraisal Options Are There?